xarmar/conference-track-management/ThoughtProcess.md

 Ok, I was trying to test for exact arrayLengths and TalkObjects inside each Track.

-I realized that the algorythm built by the engineer in the PDF document has a different logic on how to place the Talk objects inside the Tracks.
+I realized that the algorithm built by the engineer in the PDF document has a different logic on how to place the Talk objects inside the Tracks.

-My first thought was that the algorythym could be one of three options:
+My first thought was that the algorithm could be one of three options:

 Example Track 1 | availableMinutes = 5 minutes